FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiSubsystems.md

     // Control Input
     // -----------------------------------------------------------

-Think about what code will go in each section.
+Think about where these file separators will go and what code will go in each section.
+Here are a couple tips:

+- If a method is returning a value, such as `double`, then it's most likely describing the System's State.

+- If a method return type is declared as `void` then it's probably some kind of Control Input.

 ## References
 - FRC Documentation - [Subsystems](https://docs.wpilib.org/en/latest/docs/software/commandbased/subsystems.html)